dem4ply/chibi/README.rst

 Chibi_path
 ==========

-the chibi path work like strings but with opperators have sense for folders and files
+the chibi path work like strings but with operators have sense for folders and files

 .. code-block:: python